By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 People talking while sitting.

-LGBTQ+ History Month is organized by the LGBTQ+ Resource Center, a recognized leader in the delivery of support and education around marginalized genders and sexualities.
+The LGBTQ+ Resource Center, which organizes the University's LGBTQ+ History Month observances, is a recognized leader in the delivery of support and education around marginalized genders and sexualities.

 Located in the Schine Student Center, the LGBTQ+ Resource Center reflects the University’s broader commitment to inclusive excellence.
 “Students want to know that they have a place to go to without fear, explanation or denial of who they are,” Stewart says.
 “In addition to providing professionals who can share in their experiences, the center hosts programs like LGBTQ+ History Month to foster a sense of community across campus.”